m4tchka/Planned-VN-style-game/README.md

 <br>

 ## Usage:
-A visual novel is typically a way of telling a story, with some level of interaction and _choice_ on the part of the reader, whilst also typically having sprites representing the characters appearing/ disappearing based on which character is currently "talking", as well as several buttons to view what was previously said, skip to the end of scene ...
+A visual novel is typically a way of telling a story, with some level of interaction and _choice_ on the part of the reader, whilst also typically having sprites representing the characters appearing/ disappearing based on which character is currently "talking", as well as several buttons to view what was previously said, skip to the end of scene:

 - Clicking on the textbox advances the dialogue,